simbulus-io/PyBounce/README.md

 You should see a matplotlib figure open, and the animation will play.

-## 2. You will need docker setup and ready to run.
-If you already have a docker install you can
+## 2. Runing in a Docker container we supply

-test it by running the following command
+You will need docker setup and ready to run.
+If you already have a docker installed, test it by running the following command (which should produce output similar to what is shown below).

 ```console
 $ docker run hello-world